top of page

 OUR PROGRAMS

-This year we will offer two 4 year old groups.
-The Possum and Kangaroo groups will each attend three sessions a week.
+This year we will offer two 4-year-old groups.
+The Possum and Kangaroo groups will each attend two sessions a week.
 Totaling 15 hours per week per group.
-We will also offer two 3 year old groups.
+We will also offer two 3-year-old groups.
+The Koala group attends three sessions(shorter sessions) totaling 15 hours per week while the Platypus group attends two long sessions totaling 15 hours per week.

 Our preschool values the input of parents, their insight and understanding of their child, and their goals and expectations for their learning and development.
 For this reason, we want to work together with you as we get to know your child, planning for and supporting their learning.
 As children participate in everyday life, they develop interests and construct their own identities and understandings of the world.
-In recognition of this development, we uphold the National Framework for early childhood: Belonging, Being and Becoming.
+In recognition of this development, we uphold the National Framework for early childhood: Belonging, Being, and Becoming.

-This framework, along with The Victorian Early Years Learning and Development Framework, provides a guide to the learning that is expected to take place in children from birth to age 8, so covers these early years of their education through to Grade 3 in primary school.
+This framework, along with The Victorian Early Years Learning and Development Framework, provides a guide to the learning that is expected to take place in children from birth to age 8, so covers these early years of their education through to Grade 2 in primary school.
 It contains a common language for educators across the early years to use when talking about children's learning and development.

 The 5 Learning Outcomes are: